bilarslan/github-profile-page/README.md

 See the page in action https://bilarslan.github.io/

-The theme inspered by https://uidesigndaily.com/posts/photoshop-profile-card-user-day-286
+The theme inspired by https://uidesigndaily.com/posts/photoshop-profile-card-user-day-286

 ## 🧪 Requirements
 · NodeJS